Magnetic interference patterns in long disordered Josephson junctions: Decay of superconducting correlations in a long junction

-Indeed, in the wide junction limit, each of the two zero modes (solutions to $A \psi=0$) is localized near one of the two edges of the junction and decays quasiclassically towards the other edge.
-The solution localized near $y=-L_y/2$ should therefore have the quasiclassical wave vector in the operator (\ref{A-operator}) vanishing in that region, which immediately gives the leading asymptotics $k\approx \pi L_y$ (the solution localized at the opposite edge has $k\approx -\pi L_y$).
+Indeed, in the wide-junction limit, each of the two zero modes (\ref{exact}) is localized near one of the two edges of the junction and decays quasiclassically towards the other edge.
+The solution localized near $y=L_y/2$ should therefore have the quasiclassical wave vector in the operator (\ref{zero-mode}) vanishing in that region, which immediately gives the leading asymptotics $\kappa\approx i \pi L_y$ (the solution localized at the opposite edge has $\kappa \approx -i \pi L_y$).

-To get the subleading term $k_{\mathrm{res}}$, we consider one of those zero modes (say, the one localized near $y=-L_y/2$).
-This zero mode decays quasiclassically towards the opposite edge of the junction, and with an exponential precision we can replace the boundary condition at $y=L_y/2$ by the decaying condition at infinity, $\psi(y\to\infty)=0$.
+To get the subleading term $\kappa_{\mathrm{res}}$, we consider one of those zero modes (say, the one localized near $y=L_y/2$).
+This zero mode decays quasiclassically towards the opposite edge of the junction, and with an exponential precision we can replace the boundary condition at $y=-L_y/2$ by the decaying condition at infinity, $\psi(y\to-\infty)=0$.
 This selects a solution from (\ref{exact}) of the form

-Imposing now the boundary condition $\psi'(-L_y/2)=0$ implies an equation on $k_{\mathrm{res}}$:
+Imposing now the boundary condition $\psi'(L_y/2)=0$ implies an equation on $\kappa_{\mathrm{res}}$:

-A numerical solution to this equation gives\footnote{The Macdonald function $K_{3/4}(z)$ does not have zeros on the principal sheet of the Riemann surface, therefore the solution must have $\pi/2 <|\arg k| < \pi$.
-We also impose the condition $\Im k > 0$, for the mode decaying along the $x$ direction.
-Finally, under these constraints, we select the root with the smallest imaginary part.
-Technically, the second sheet of the Riemann surface may be accessed with the relation $K_{3/4}(e^{i\pi} z) = e^{-3 \pi i/4} K_{3/4} (z) - i\pi I_{3/4} (z)$.}